MMBass/React-starter-template/readme.md

  Aliases path to main folders

- Generate-template-files ready to use with ready templates
+ Generate-template-files ready to use with templates

  Using react-meta-tags to inject dynamic theme-color

  Axios common api's folder

 <br>
 <br>

 ## Setup

-Install the npm packages.
+Install the npm packages

 ```sh
 npm i